Green Guide to Government Policy

 We are focusing on three priorities that will place Australia on a clear, long-term pathway to a healthier, more productive, more resilient and more sustainable built environment.

-We've developed a three-point plan that outlines these three priorities and what we are seeking from the federal government:
+We've developed a three-point plan that outlines these three priorities and what we are seeking from all levels of government:

 1. Provide visionary government leadership